 2. Variety and creativity are welcome in your prompts, including subjects that are both dark and light in tone.
 Don’t worry about possibly repeating prompts that have been used before, but do not repeat any of your own prompts within your month.

-3. Feel free to connect your prompts with historical or topical events related to the day in question.
+3. Feel free to connect your prompts with historical or topical events related to the day in question, but please keep each prompt relatively short.

 7. Please keep a record of your prompts for the entire month.
 When the month ends, please send your complete list of prompts to Michael Dylan Welch for him to add them to the NaHaiWriMo site.